S4nfs/eCommerce-Laravel/README.md

 7. Search Products in search bar

 Features to be implemented: Order Listing, Payment Gateway, Mailing, Product rating, User comments, etc.
+Note : You can import my dummy data without any migrations, just import the ecommerce.sql file in your database.

 <br>